Canucks beat Blackhawks 5-2 in Tocchet's debut as coach - WHIZ News

 The Canucks’ go-ahead goal came seconds after Kane whiffed on a good scoring chance.

-Vancouver defenseman Quinn Hughes sent the puck up ice.
-Brock Boeser tried to bank in a shot from a sharp angle.
+Vancouver defenseman Quinn Hughes sent the puck up ice, and Brock Boeser tried to bank in a shot from a sharp angle.
 Mrazek stopped the puck but Joshua chipped it over the sprawled goalie for a 3-2 lead at 11:34.

 After the following faceoff, Mrazek stopped Conor Garland’s shot before Dries directed in the rebound with a shot from between his legs.